Launching eLearning in a company is like doing the same with a spacecraft – it requires a detailed strategy, teamwork, investment, and much more.

 Step 2.
 Choose the Right Training Tools

 How is a spacecraft made?
 Experienced rocket scientists would say something like this: “Various rockets are constructed in different ways.
 It all depends on the task.”
 For example, the American Space Shuttle has starter boosters, a fuel tank, and an orbital module.
 This is enough to achieve a low Earth orbit.
-But if you want to get to Mars, you need a spaceship of different construction.
+But if you want to get to Mars, you need a spaceship of a different construction.

 - learning management system (LMS)